SeeDNorm: Self-Rescaled Dynamic Normalization: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel normalization method SeeDNorm.
 SeeDNorm dynamically adjusts the scaling factor based on the input as a condition, thereby incorporating input norm information during the forward pass, which is overlooked in previous normalization layers like RMSNorm, while also enhancing the model’s adaptability to diverse inputs.
 During backpropagation, SeeDNorm retains the capability to dynamically adjust gradients based on input magnitude.
-Experimental results demonstrate that SeeDNorm achieves faster convergence and superior performance compared to previously commonly used normalization layers or saturated activation functions across various tasks in language modeling and vision.
+Experimental results demonstrate that SeeDNorm achieves faster convergence and superior performance compared to previously commonly used normalization layers or saturated activation functions across various tasks in language modeling and computer vision.
+We hope that this work will draw more attention to try to improve current normalization layers.

 \beginappendix